1. Do your research before you go

 Most courses will have student representatives at an open day, and they'll be there to talk to potential applicants.
 So ask them questions (yep, that again).
 Find out what they think about the course.
 What was the course interview like?
 Have they been able to get hands-on experience?
 You can ask them what it's like as a student at that particular uni, too.

-11. Explore the town or city the uni is in
+11. Explore the town or city

 If the university is in a town or city you've never been to before, going to an open day is the perfect opportunity to have a look around.
 Do you want to be right in the city centre?
 If the uni is slightly out of town, how easy is it to get around?
 What's the nightlife like?
 Whatever you want out of where you'll be living for at least the next three years - lots of shops, great music venues, nightlife, open spaces, sport venues - have a good look around to see if you think you'll like living there.

 Make a note of our tips to get prepared for going to uni open days: